microsoft/vscode-ts-tslint/README.md

 Due to an issue in the tslint implementation of the `no-unused-variable rule` ([#2649](https://github.com/palantir/tslint/issues/2649)), this rule has to be disabled by the plugin.
 You can use the typescript compiler options `noUnusedLocals` and `noUnusedParameters` instead.

-# Differences between vscode-tslint and vscode-ts-tslint
+# Differences between vscode-tslint (vnext) and vscode-tslint

-- enabling of tslint is now done inside the `tsconfig.json` by enabling the plugin (see below).
+- enabling of tslint is now done inside the `tsconfig.json` by enabling a TypeScript server plugin (see below).
 - the implementation as a TypeScript server plugin enables to shares the program representation with TypeScript.
-This is more efficient than the vscode-tslint extension which needs to reanalyze a document that has already been analyzed by the TypeScript language server.
+This is more efficient than the current vscode-tslint implementation.
+The current implementation needs to reanalyze a document that has already been analyzed by the TypeScript language server.
-- vscode-tslint lints can only lint a file a time.
+- vscode-tslint can only lint one file a time.
 It therefore cannot support [semantic tslint rules](https://palantir.github.io/tslint/usage/type-checking/) that require the type checker.
 The language service plugin doesn't have this limitation.
 To overcome this limitation is a key motivation for reimplementing the extension.
 - the extension bundles a tslint and typescript version.

 # Setting up linting

-- if you are already using vscode-tslint, then disable it first, otherwise linting warnings will be reported twice.
-- enable the tslint-server-plugin in the `tsconfig.json` file of your project:
+Enable the tslint-server-plugin in the `tsconfig.json` file of your project:

 ```json
 {